damix00/pingua-cms/README.md

 The **Pingua CMS** is an internal tool used by administrators to manage the content and structure of the Pingua language learning application.
 It supports multilingual content management, AI-assisted translation and TTS generation, and structured educational unit design.

+Check out the [mobile app](https://github.com/damix00/pingua-expo-app) for more information about the project.

 ---

 ## Tech Stack